Rooster River

 Rooster River is a river in Fairfield County, Connecticut that lies on and serves as the border between Bridgeport and Fairfield.
 It has flooded on numerous occasions and so has its own flood control project.

 The river is 15.3 square miles in length.
 Its headwater is heavily urbanized watershed; in addition to Bridgeport and Fairfield, it also runs through Trumbull.
-Rooster River extends southward into Black Rock Harbor and Long Island Sound by way of the Ash Creek Estuary.
+Rooster River extends southward into Long Island Sound by way of the Ash Creek Estuary.
 The source of the river is Lake Forest in Bridgeport, Horse Tavern Brook in Trumbull, and London's Brook from the Fairchild Wheeler golf course.
+For a short distance upstream from the junction with London's Brook (which is adjacent to Unquowa School) into Bridgeport both 'Horse Tavern Brook' and 'Rooster River' have been interchangeably used.